ibm-cloud-docs/openwhisk/runtimes.md

   - [`jp-tok`](https://jp-tok.functions.cloud.ibm.com/){: external}

 The following examples point to the images `ibmfunctions/action-nodejs-v10` and `openwhisk/nodejs8action`.
-The tags can be version numbers such as `1.9.0` or the short form of a git commit hash, like `b99d71e`.
+The tags can be version numbers such as `1.9.0` or the short form of a Git commit hash, like `b99d71e`.

 Example image fields.